 As an Amazon associate, I earn from qualifying purchases

-Boneless chicken breast or chicken tenders
+- Boneless chicken breasts or tenders (1 pound)

 Here Is How To Make The Best Chicken Murphy